Value of information

 Value of information can be used to build troubleshooting applications.
 The variables which are most likely to reduce the uncertainty, are the questions the system should ask first.

-Select the Hypothesis variable.
+Select the Target variable (sometimes referred to as the hypothesis variable).
 This is the variable whose uncertainty you want to reduce, for example the target of a troubleshooting system.

-Click the Calculate button to perform the calculations.
-The Hypothesis entropy text box displays the current level of uncertainty.
+Click the Run button to perform the calculations.
+The Target entropy text displays the current level of uncertainty.
 And the table shows how other variables are likely to reduce that uncertainty in decreasing order.

-The most useful column is Hypothesis entropy reduction, which tells us the percentage by which the uncertainty metric is reduced.
+One of the most useful columns is Target entropy reduction, which tells us the percentage by which the uncertainty metric is reduced.